Quozul/epic-bot/readme.md

 * Use `node main.js` to start the bot.
 * (Optionnal) Create a `epic-logging` channel for the bot to log stuff.

+## To do
+* Automatically attribute active role(s)
+* Config in database
+* Translate command desciprion and usage
+* Add command aliases
+* Website to configure the bot

 ## Features
 * Welcome and quit message
 * Boost progress bar on server boost